Bootloader

 During the whole process alert boxes may pop up.
 If they are grey, they contain informational messages only, if they are red, they mean an error or abnormal condition.

 For expert users, it's possible to press Alt+F2, Alt+F3, Alt+F4 to get a shell.
-There are unfortunately not many commands installed on the floppy version, except gzip, tar, mount, umount, modprobe and insmod.
-Sorry, space constraints on the floppy version.

 The CD and netbootable versions are more fully featured, and include a shell with command line completion, a telnet client, wget, tftp, vi, as well as many common shell tools (cp, mv, ...).
 With these, the udpcast disk may double as a rescue disk.